-Our Specialist mental health workers work in a multi-disciplinary team of psychiatrists, social workers and housing officers to support people with complex mental health who are homeless, or at risk of homelessness, whilst they are in hospital and when they are discharged from hospital.
+Our specialist mental health workers work with a multi-disciplinary team of psychiatrists, social workers and housing officers to support people with complex mental health who are homeless (or at risk of homelessness), whilst they are in hospital and/or being discharged from hospital.

-Our Embedded Housing Workers (EMHW) support the person to return to living in temporary or permanent accommodation in the community, after a stay in hospital.
+Our Embedded Housing Workers (EHW) support the person to return to living in temporary or permanent accommodation in the community, after a stay in hospital.

-As part of their role, the Housing Worker also supports colleagues and professionals to increase their knowledge base and skill set of professionals within the housing system and to increase their knowledge and skills in working with people experiencing mental health and embedding a person-centred approach.
+As part of their role, the EHW also supports colleagues and professionals to increase their knowledge base and skill set of professionals within the housing system and to increase their knowledge and skills in working with people experiencing mental health and embedding a person-centred approach.

 What can we help with?